fltk-rs/fltk-rs/README.md

 More interesting examples can be found in the fltk-rs-demos [repo](https://github.com/fltk-rs/demos).
 Also a nice implementation of the 7guis tasks can be found [here](https://github.com/tdryer/7guis-fltk-rs).
+Various advanced examples can also be found [here](https://github.com/wyhinton/FLTK-RS-Examples).

 ## Currently implemented types: